yuegao04/docs/docs/overview.md

 ### Separation of Concerns

-Application developers and operations engineers manage applications by assembling and through application modules, while platform and infrastructure operations engineers provide infrastructure capabilities and application module support, shielding and reducing the complexity of the infrastructure, achieving separation of concerns.
+Platform and operations engineers bundle infrastructure capabilities into service templates, manage environments and integrations with external systems, while application developers manage applications by following the golden paths, shielding and reducing the complexity of the infrastructure, achieving separation of concerns.

 ### Platform and Runtime Independence